IMG_1517.jpg

 Generative research

-To understand the specific needs of way-finding in complex multi-level shopping centers, we conducted generative research focusing on mapping user experiences.
-This research led us to discover the importance of landmarks, such as anchor stores, bathrooms, escalators, elevators, nearby transportation, and street names, as crucial directional references aiding spatial recall.
-Most Westfield centers are strategically located near major transportation hubs and main streets, which are familiar to frequent visitors.
-By expanding the map to include nearby city landmarks, we witnessed a marked improvement in wayfinding during intercept interviews with guests.
-Further research revealed that the shopping center visit is a multi-sensory experience, with guests utilizing smell, sight, and sound to navigate and find their destinations.
+To understand wayfinding needs in complex, multi-level shopping centers, we ran generative research to map real user navigation behaviors.
+We found that people rely on memorable landmarks such as anchor stores, bathrooms, escalators, elevators, transit access, and street names to orient themselves and support spatial recall.
+Because most Westfield centers sit near major transportation hubs and main streets, expanding the map to include nearby city landmarks significantly improved wayfinding in intercept interviews.
+We also learned that navigation is multi-sensory, with guests using smell, sight, and sound to find their destinations.

 .